kersorianek/mon-portfolio/_posts/2023-01-18-Effective-Communcation-Strategies-for-Project-Manage-and-Business-Analyst.md

 ---
 layout: post
-title: Mastering the Art of Project Scheduling as a Beginner
+title: Prepare a Effective Communication Strategy
-subtitle: Learn how to create a project schedule as a beginner project manager, step-by-step.
+subtitle: How to prepare Effective Communication Strategies as a beginner project manager.
 tags:
   [
        project management,